Dragory/modmailbot-community-resources/GCP guide V1.2.1.md

 **Can I have more than one installation running at the same time**

 Yes.
-This is also out of scope for the guide.
+Just ensure that you set a different port and the second installation is in a different folder.

 **How long is this free for?**

-Until Google decides to change its always free teir to something that isn't usable (unlikely).
+Until Google decides to change its always free tier to something that isn't usable (unlikely).

 # Support and feedback